r-universe-org/apache.r-universe.dev/README.md

 # Apache universe

+Registry for https://apache.r-universe.dev tracked via https://github.com/r-universe/apache.

-This is a temporary solution to set the tracking bbranch for the apache-arrow project.
-Hopefully it can be moved into the `apache` organization at some point.
+This is a temporary solution to set the tracking branch for the apache-arrow project.
+Hopefully this repository can be moved under the `apache` GitHub organization at some point, where it belongs.